A global team of content creators

 There’s no doubt that learning English in class or living in an English-speaking country is the best way to hone your ESL skills.
 But at times, being guided by helpful technology can keep you on track.

 Does it sound too good to be true?
 Well it’s not.
-It’s time to meet the Acrolinx Platform.
+It’s time to meet Acrolinx.

 How Acrolinx helps non-native English speakers

-The Acrolinx Platform is an enterprise-wide content impact software that provides actionable guidance in real time as writers create content, on everything ranging from grammar and spelling to brand terminology and inclusive language.
-Although Acrolinx won’t be teaching English directly, it will flag you on difficult grammar rules and highlight any overlooked errors — like a trusted companion that will protect you from poorly crafted content.
+Acrolinx is an enterprise-wide content governance software that provides actionable guidance in real time as writers create documentation, on everything ranging from grammar and spelling to brand terminology and inclusive language.
+Although Acrolinx won’t be teaching English directly, it will flag you on difficult grammar rules and highlight any overlooked errors — like an insurance policy that protects you from poorly crafted content.

 Helpful for both native and ESL speakers alike, Acrolinx helps reduce revision and editing cycles and gives time back to professional writers to focus more on creation.
 Interested in how Acrolinx can help your enterprise?
 Let’s talk.